inoue-katsumi/misc/README.md

 * ls -lR equivalent for Oracle Document Cloud, aka OraDocs or DoCS
 * This version uses OAUTH token, rather than do basic authentication.

+# mypastebin122.sh

+* Load stdout of any command to BLOB column in a table with hard-coded table name.